 This is the site for the Peninsula Baptist Association of churches in the Hampton Roads area.
 Many of these churches bring meals to our BCM on Sunday evenings at 5pm.

 Annually, our ministires include outreach events, hospitality, resources for spiritual growth, guest speakers, and retreats for students at the College.
 Among our most important and costly are the cross cultural service opportunities we provide.
 They stretch the faith and worldview of our students in ways campus based activities cannot, and can even satisfy the College's curriculum requirements for international travel.
 Our students do various (often wacky) fund raisers all year long to afford these experiences, but they rarely meet all our needs.
 God provides for all BCM's needs through the generosity of alumni, churches, students and their families, and friends.
 Thank you for prayerfully considering a donation.

 Donate Securely Online: Click the button below.
 When completing your donation, please indicate what BCM cause has inspired your gift.
 Your donation is tax deductible and will be receipted.

-Donate by Mail: If you would rather not donate electronically, make your check payable to "BCM" and mail it to BCM, P.O.
-Drawer JB, Williamsburg, VA 23187.
+Donate by Mail: If you would rather not donate electronically, make your check payable to "BCM" and mail it to BCM, 244 S. Boundary St., Williamsburg, VA, 23185.
 Indicate what BCM cause has inspired your gift on a separate piece of paper.
 Your donation is tax deductible and will be receipted.

 Donate to secure BCM's future: Our alumni raise support for BCM staffing and larger capital purchases for BCM.
 They also established an endowment in 1997 to prepare for the potential waning of denominational support.
-As we celebrate BCM's 90th anniversary in 2016, we are envisioning a 100th anniversary when BCM is fiancially sustained solely by the donations of alumni, students, their families, and friends.
+After celebrating BCM's 90th anniversary in 2016, we envision a 100th anniversary when BCM is financially sustained solely by the donations of alumni, students, their families, and friends.
 Learn more and give securely at the website of our BCM Alumni Association.